 Filing bankruptcy is not the end of the world.
-For most people filing bankruptcy in Arkansas is the first step on the road to financial recovery.
+For most people filing Chapter 13 bankruptcy in Arkansas is the first step on the road to financial recovery.
 A bankruptcy case gives you the fresh start you need to take control of your finances after a financial crisis made it difficult to pay your bills.
 Ascend is here to help.
 We answer your questions about bankruptcy in Arkansas so that you have the information you need to decide whether bankruptcy is right for you.
+This article should help clear up any confusion regarding Chapter 13 bankruptcy in Arkansas, but if you are interested in learning more, you can read this article on costs to filing bankruptcy in Arkansas.

 In our Arkansas bankruptcy guide, you learn about: